estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 ![](./images/tour-3.jpg)

-That label is a special feature that not ALL user might want, and can be enabled and rendered on the screen by using a `Web Component` and a `global variable`.
+That label is a special feature that not **all** users might want, and can be enabled and rendered on the screen by using a `Web Component` and a `global variable`.

 #### App Structure

-Inside `src/app`, there's a folder called `hero-plugin-host` that contains a file `hero-plugin-host.component.ts` which is in charge of instantiating and rendering the Web Component on the screen.
+Inside `src/app`, there's a folder called `hero-plugin-host` that contains a file `hero-plugin-host.component.ts` with an Angular component inside, which is in charge of instantiating and rendering the Web Component on the screen.

 Outside the code base, inside `/assets`, there's a file called `hero-inverse-indicator.js` that contains a Web Component, that can be used in the app if a global variable inside `index.html` is properly set.